Southside Bancshares, Inc. Announces First Quarter Earnings Call

-/EIN News/ -- TYLER, Texas, April 11, 2023 (GLOBE NEWSWIRE) -- Southside Bancshares, Inc. (“Southside”) (NASDAQ: SBSI), the holding company for Southside Bank, announced today it will release its first quarter financial results before the market opens on Tuesday, April 25, 2023.
+TYLER, Texas, April 11, 2023 (GLOBE NEWSWIRE) -- Southside Bancshares, Inc. ("Southside") SBSI, the holding company for Southside Bank, announced today it will release its first quarter financial results before the market opens on Tuesday, April 25, 2023.
 Southside will host a conference call to discuss its results on Tuesday, April 25, 2023 at 11:00 a.m.
 CDT.

 The call will be hosted by Lee R. Gibson, President and CEO, Julie Shamburger, CFO and Lindsey Bailes, VP, Investor Relations.
 Following prepared remarks there will be a question and answer session for the analyst community.